 Instead of train you can take a bus between Rome and Florence, which is slower way of travel (take around 3 hours) but cheaper (it's possible to find tickets as cheap as €5).
 Buses departs throughout the day from Roma Termini and Roma Tiburtina and arrives to Santa Maria Novella and Villa Costanza bus stations.
 Find all options here!

 For those who want to explore picturesque Italian countryside of Lazio and Tuscany, renting a car would be a great idea.
-Having your own car will give you opportunity to visit small italian towns and villages along the way.
+Having your own car will give you opportunity to visit small Italian towns and villages along the way.

 The route from Rome to Florence is 271 km/168 miles long.
 Book your car rental well in advance to find affordable deals!